kubernetes/kubernetes/docs/proposals/horizontal-pod-autoscaler.md

 The usage of a serving application usually vary over time: sometimes the demand for the application rises, and sometimes it drops.
-In the version 1.0, a user can only manually set the number of serving pods.
+In Kubernetes version 1.0, a user can only manually set the number of serving pods.
-Our aim is to provide a mechanism for the automatic adjustment of the number of pods basing on usage statistics.
+Our aim is to provide a mechanism for the automatic adjustment of the number of pods based on usage statistics.

 ## Scale Subresource

-We are going to introduce Scale subresource and implement horizontal autoscaling of pods on a base of it.
+We are going to introduce Scale subresource and implement horizontal autoscaling of pods based on it.
 Scale subresource will be supported for replication controllers and deployments.
+Scale subresource will be a Virtual Resource (will not be stored in etcd as a separate object).
+It will be only present in API as an interface to accessing replication controller or deployment, and the values of Scale fields will be inferred from the corresponing replication controller/deployment object.
 HorizontalPodAutoscaler object will be bound with exactly one Scale subresource and will be autoscaling associated replication controller/deployment through it.
+The main advantage of such approach is that whenever we introduce another type we want to auto-scale, we just need to implement Scale subresource for it (w/o modifying autoscaler code or API).
+The wider discussion regarding Scale took place in [#1629](https://github.com/GoogleCloudPlatform/kubernetes/issues/1629).

-Scale subresource will be present for replication controller or deployment under the following paths:
+Scale subresource will be present in API for replication controller or deployment under the following paths:

 ```api/vX/replicationcontrollers/myrc/scale```